NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 - Some derivations can be marked as content-adressed (ca), in which case their output will be moved to a path `ca` determined only by its content after the build
+- We introduce the notion of a `resolved derivation` which is a derivation that doesn't refer to any other derivation but only to concrete store paths.
+  To prevent ambiguities, we might speak of a `symbolic derivation` to designate a derivation that's not necessarily resolved.
+  We also define a `resolving` function that given a symbolic derivation returns a new resolved derivation with the same semantics.
-- When asked to build a derivation, Nix will instead compute a `dynamic` version of that derivation (where all the ca dependencies are replaced by their content addressed path), build this dynamic derivation and link back the original one to this build result.
+- When asked to build a derivation, Nix will first resolve it, build the resolved derivation and link back the symbolic one to the out path of the resolved one.

 ## Nix-build process